CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

    b.
 You can also enter the labor category here if it is the same for each person

 ## Adjust projections for holidays or other time-off
+In general, resource allocations can be expected using the following rations:
+1/ If a FT resource devoted to the project, then 80% 2/ If an AD resource devoted to the project, then 65% 3/ If a PT resource devoted to the project, then 40%

+From that place, then deduct - monthly - for any of the following:
+A/ holidays
+B/ OOO
+C/ Any other events, e.g., summits, etc.

 ## Reviewing and approving timesheets